The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 Suppose also that there exists an isomorphism of graded $\H{A}$-bimodules

 for some $n\in d\ZZ$.
 If we have

-then there exists a quasi-isomorphism of dg $A$-bimodules $A[n]\simeq DA$, which is to say that $A$ is bimodule right $n$-Calabi--Yau. \end{theorem intro}
+then there exists an isomorphism $\tilde{\varphi}\colon A[n]\simeq DA$ in the derived category of dg $A$-bimodules that induces $\varphi$ in cohomology.
+In particular, $A$ is bimodule right $n$-Calabi--Yau. \end{theorem intro}

-The class $\Hclass{\Astr<d+2>[A\ltimes A(0)]}$, that we call the \emph{bimodule Universal Massey product of length $d+2$}, can be defined for any pair $(A,M)$ consisting of a dg algebra and a dg bimodule over it whose cohomologies are concentrated in degrees $d\ZZ$.
-This new obstruction class lives in a cohomology theory that we call the bimodule Hochschild cohomology and which is of independent interest. \Cref{thm:CY-Kadeikshvili} can be regarded as a Kadeishvili-type theorem in the sense that it guarantees, given the vanishing of certain obstructions of Hochschild type, the existence a quasi-isomorphism $A[n]\simeq DA$ as soon as its holds at the cohomological level.
+The class $\Hclass{\Astr<d+2>[A\ltimes A(0)]}$, that we call the \emph{bimodule universal Massey product of length $d+2$}, can be defined for any pair $(A,M)$ consisting of a dg algebra and a dg bimodule over it whose cohomologies are concentrated in degrees $d\ZZ$.
+This new obstruction class lives in a cohomology theory, called bimodule Hochschild cohomology, that is of independent interest. \Cref{thm:CY-Kadeikshvili} can be regarded as a Kadeishvili-type theorem: Given the vanishing of certain obstructions of Hochschild type, it guarantees the existence of a quasi-isomorphism $A[n]\simeq DA$ as soon as there is an isomorphism at the cohomological level.
 For the sake of comparison, recall that Kadeishvili's Formality Theorem~\cite{Kad88} says that, given the vanishing of certain obstructions of Hochschild type, two dg algebras whose cohomologies are isomorphic as graded algebras are already quasi-isomorphic as dg algebras.
+Ultimately, \Cref{thm:CY-Kadeikshvili} is obtained as an application of the more general~\cite[Theorem~6.2.7]{JM25}, in which the relevant obstruction is expressed as an equality of \emph{bimodule} universal Massey products.
+While the necessary obstruction theory is developed in~\cite{JM25}, one of the main technical contributions in this article is to show that, in the case of the diagonal bimodule, this obstruction is equivalent to the vanishing of the BV operator on the \emph{algebra} universal Massey product.
+This is achieved by establishing an explicit isomorphism

+where the source denotes the bimodule Hochschild cohomology of the diagonal bimodule of the graded algebra $\H{A}$, see~\Cref{coro:kappa} and the discussion below.